Namchee/retlen/README.md

-# funclint
+# retlen

-List of linters to keep your GoLang functions cleaner.
+Checks the number of return values from functions.